-Teman has been immersed in the world of brands for more than a decade.
-He is the Director of Global Brand Design and Retail Experience Innovation at PepsiCo, where he oversees the design management of the company’s current portfolio of over 120 consumer brands and the creation of its future brands.
-Teman also guides naming strategy, packaging innovation and the design of hospitality and entertainment environments for PepsiCo’s customers worldwide.
+Prior to General Mills, Teman was the Global Director of Brand Design and Customer Experience Design at PepsiCo, where he led a cross-disciplinary team of strategists, innovators, graphic and industrial designers and architects to translate business priorities into breakthrough consumer products and experiences.
+Teman also guided naming strategy, packaging innovation and the design of hospitality and entertainment environments for PepsiCo’s customers worldwide.

 Before joining PepsiCo, Teman was the Vice President of Brand Strategy at Foote, Cone, & Belding (FCB) within the ad agency’s award-winning Branding Division.
 During his tenure, Teman led the development of comprehensive brand strategy for a broad spectrum of consumer brands, including Nestlé, Acuvue, Amtrak, Vonage…and even a presidential campaign.
 He also worked in Europe and Asia for Rem Koolhaas’ Office for Metropolitan Architecture, where he created innovation strategies for several global brands, including Prada and the Beijing Olympics.

 Teman was also the Co-Founder & Creative Director of DIOSCURI, LLC, a design and brand consulting agency.
 His consumer-focused methods are driven by his years of hands-on experience as an entrepreneur building a successful brand from the ground up.
 Teman’s products were sold on the shelves of hundreds of department stores in the U.S., Europe and Asia and appeared in several media outlets, including Time Magazine, Wallpaper, The New York Times, New York Magazine, multiple MTV series, FOX’s American Idol, Rachael Ray, and several features on the Oprah Winfrey Show.